Naty-fedorova/Dutch-historical-mobility/README.md

 if the folder containing the project is named 'Dutch-historical-mobility' and on your Desktop.
 You can tell if you are in the right place by typing in `dir()` and seeing this readme.md file.

 The analysis takes input from the Historical Sample of the Netherlands (https://iisg.amsterdam/en/hsn) through the `1_prep_hsn_data.R` file.
-However, the default run assumes you need to simulate strucuturally comparable data.
+However, the default run assumes you need to simulate structurally comparable data.

 Run sequence:
 - run 2_fit_models.R, this simulates data and runs the poisson regression, beta-gamma regression, and cohort regressions